Corndel/DA4-WS4-PBI-NHS/README.md

 * X-axis Range
 * X-axis Values Formatting

-Of this list, the easiest thing to address is the Title and the mot difficult is the X-Axis Values Formatting.
+Of this list, the easiest thing to address is the `Title` and the most difficult is the `X-Axis` Values Formatting.

 ## Title
- 1. Select "Format Visuals" in the "Visualisations" panel
+ 1. Select `Format Visuals` in the `Visualisations` panel
- 1. Select the "General" Tab
+ 1. Select the `General` Tab
- 1. Select "Title" and rename to "Inpatient Monthly Activity by episode / admission type"
+ 1. Select `Title` and rename to `Inpatient Monthly Activity by episode / admission type`

 ![alt text](image-12.png)

 ## Outline
 Ensure you have the Line chart Selected in the main canvas then:
-1. Select "Format Visuals" in the "Visualisations" panel
+1. Select `Format Visuals` in the `Visualisations` panel
-1. Select the "General" Tab
+1. Select the `General` Tab
-1. Select the "Effects" Tab
+1. Select the `Effects` Tab
-1. Turn on "Visual Border", select light blue from for the colour and round the corners to 30 pixels
+1. Turn on `Visual Border`, select light blue from for the colour and round the corners to 30 pixels

 ![alt text](image-11.png)

 ## Axis Labels
 Ensure you have the Line chart Selected in the main canvas then:
-1. Select "Format Visuals" in the "Visualisations" panel
+1. Select `Format Visuals` in the `Visualisations` panel
-1. Select the "Visual" Tab 1.
-Select the "Title" Tab
+1. Select the `Visual` Tab 1.
+Select the `Title` Tab
-1. Change the text to "Month of Activity" (none of the data is provisional now)
+1. Change the text to `Month of Activity` (none of the data is provisional now)

-Repeat the same steps for the Y-axis labelling it "Episodes / Admissions"
+Repeat the same steps for the Y-axis labelling it `Episodes / Admissions`

 ![alt text](image-13.png)

 ## Colours
 Ensure you have the Line chart Selected in the main canvas then:
-1. Select "Format Visuals" in the "Visualisations" panel
+1. Select `Format Visuals` in the `Visualisations` panel
-1. Select the "Visual" Tab 1.
-Select the "Lines" Tab
+1. Select the `Visual` Tab 1.
+Select the `Lines` Tab
-1. Select the Series you wish to edit in the "Series" dropdown and chose the colour from the quick list displayed
+1. Select the Series you wish to edit in the `Series` dropdown and chose the colour from the quick list displayed

 Repeat this for all other lines